Packaverse/Packaverse/rendercontroller.md

----
-title: Render Controllers
+# Render Controllers
-category: General
-tags:
-    - beginner
-mentions:
-    - SirLich
-    - MedicalJewel105
-    - Overload1252
-    - ChibiMango
-description: Learn about render controllers.
+# Learn about render controllers.
----

 Render controllers are an often-misunderstood part of the resource pack.
 But you don't need to be afraid!
 It would help if you considered render controllers as logic packs that take short-name definitions from the RP Entity File and determine how they will be combined/layered/rendered in-game.